lyonenergyfutures/lyonenergyfutures-website/content/blog/2022-10-20-triggernometry-climate-activism-is-religion.md

 Again, we saw this in 2008.
 Instead of managing the contraction of the financial system necessitated by the contraction of the energy system by withdrawing money, we responded by printing unimaginable quantities of irredeemable debt -- fake money -- to try and fill the widening gap.
 That is now driving hyperinflation and visibly destabilising the financial system.

 Taken together, these economic and financial limits establish the two fundamental categories of energy that exist in the world: "affordable" energy i.e. the types that allow economies and financial systems to function, thereby relieving resource scarcities; and "unaffordable" energy i.e. the types that cause economies and financial systems to collapse.
-Most so-called "unconventional" types of oil (tar sands, bio fuels, oils from fracturing, etc.) and so-called "renewable" energies are "unaffordable" in this sense.
+Most so-called "unconventional" types of oil (tar sands, bio fuels, oils from fracturing, etc.) and so-called "renewable" energies (solar, wind, biofuels, etc.) are "unaffordable" in this sense.

 And that is the first reason why Marian's claim that when the price doubles, the incentive to look for more oil doubles, and therefore the amount of oil doubles, is absurd.